permguard/permguard/site/content/docs/coding-language/schema-grammar.md

 The schema is defined in a YAML file named `schema.yml` and is stored in the root of the working directory.

+Below a sample directory structure which includes the schema file:

 ```plaintext
 .
 ├── .permguard